6 Best Practices to Follow When Hiring Freelancers

 3. Always Use a Written Contract

-When you hire a freelancer, it is always a good idea to use a Scope of Work (SOW) or written contract.
+When you hire a freelancer, it is always a good idea to use a scope of work (SOW) or written contract.
 A contract provides a strong foundation for a freelancer-client relationship.
 It defines the work you want done, and a timeframe for milestones and payment.
 Before your freelancer starts work, take time to meet with them and write out a detailed contract.

 In your contract, include information about the project such as who is responsible for each task, a bill rate and payment terms, and termination conditions.
 Discuss a plan for change management in case unexpected requests or delays come up.
 A contract provides legal protection for both your enterprise and for the freelancer, so include any procedural and operational requirements that are important to your organization.